zonneplan/KiBot/README.md

 KiBot is a program which helps you to generate the fabrication and documentation files for your KiCad projects easily, repeatable, and most of all, scriptably.
-This means you can use a Makefile to export your KiCad PCBs just as needed.
+This means you can use a Makefile to export your KiCad PCBs just as needed, or do it in a CI/CD environment.

 For example, it's common that you might want for each board rev: